Can Extended Water Fasting Heal Lyme Disease?

 For me, fasting became a space where my body could finally rest, but it was also a place of surrender.

-It became time set apart for prayer, for listening, for healing emotional trauma, and for placing my life back into God's hands.
+It became time set apart for deeply intentional prayer, for listening, for healing emotional trauma, and for fearlessly placing my life and health in God's hands.

-I believe our bodies were created with extraordinary wisdom, and that fasting can create conditions that allow many of those restorative processes to unfold.
+I believe our bodies were created with extraordinary wisdom, and that fasting can create conditions that allow many of those restorative processes to unfold naturally, without having to add, or force, or fight.

 I also believe every good gift ultimately comes from God.
 He takes what the enemy meant for evil, and turns it for good.

 My healing is something I hold with deep gratitude and humility.
-It is part science, part mystery, and entirely a testimony to His faithfulness.
+It is part science, part determination, commitment, and resilience, part mystery, and entirely a testimony to His faithfulness.

 With Love,